Best Crypto Cards in Canada (2026)

 The BCSC (British Columbia Securities Commission), ASC (Alberta Securities Commission), and other provincial regulators generally follow CSA guidelines.

 Card issuers serving Canadians must either hold MSB registration or operate through a registered intermediary.
-Global card issuers like Crypto.com, Tria, Kolo, KAST, and MetaMask operate under their own jurisdictions but serve Canadian residents.
-Crypto.com has maintained Canadian access through regulatory changes and is the safest bet for a proven card product with established regulatory compliance.
+Global card issuers like Crypto.com, Tria, Kolo, KAST, and Ledger operate under their own jurisdictions but serve Canadian residents.
+Crypto.com has maintained Canadian access through regulatory changes and has the longest track record of any card issuer still serving Canada with established regulatory compliance.

 Verify each issuer's current Canadian eligibility before applying.
 CSA enforcement actions can restrict access quickly, and the regulatory environment continues to shift.